Bhagabanta-Giri/simple-turtlesim-game/README.md

 ros2 launch game_one game_launch.py
 ```

 Immediately switch to first terminal!
-Or the police will cath you!
+Or the police will catch you!

 ### Step 3: Gameplay